sanity/quickml/README.md

 	instances.add(Instance.create("overweight", "height", 49, "weight", 144, "gender", "female"));
 	instances.add(Instance.create("healthy", "height", 83, "weight", 223, "gender", "male"));

 In reality 5 examples wouldn't be enough to learn a useful tree, but you get the idea.
+Note that QuickDT can handle two types of data, *"nominal"*, like "male", "female", and *"ordinal"*, numbers.
+These can be integers, or floating point numbers.

 Next we create a TreeBuilder, and use it to build a tree using this data: